Murder of Brianna Denison

 Brianna Zunino Denison (March 29, 1988 – January 20, 2008) was an American college student who was abducted on January 20, 2008, from a friend's house in Reno, Nevada.
 Her body was discovered on February 15, 2008, in a field near a Reno business park after being raped and murdered.
-A man named James Biela was convicted of the murder and sentenced to death.
+A man named James Michael Biela was convicted of the murder and sentenced to death.

 Background

 Brianna Denison attended Reno High School in Reno, Nevada, graduating in June 2006.
-Denison was at home during winter break from Santa Barbara City College, studying psychology.
+Denison was at home during winter break from Santa Barbara City College, where she was studying psychology.
 She and her friends had attended events tied to a Summer Winter Action Tours LLC (a travel agency that caters to students), Martin Luther King Jr. weekend in Reno; Denison had reportedly attended this event in the past.
-She was last seen alive on January 20, 2008, at about 4am Pacific Time at her friend's house near the University of Nevada campus.
+She was last seen alive on January 20, 2008, at about 4 am Pacific Time at her friend's house near the University of Nevada campus.
 This residence is on Mackay Court in Reno, where she was staying after attending a party at the Sands Regency on North Arlington Avenue.
 Her friend woke up at around 9:00 am and could not find Denison.
-A small bloodstain was found on the pillow Denison slept on that night, which led her friend to alert Denison's parents and local authorities.
+A small bloodstain was found on the pillow Denison used that night, which led her friend to alert Denison's parents and local authorities.
 Denison had left the house without her shoes, cell phone, or purse.
 Authorities believed she was wearing only sweats and a white tank top.
 Her body was later found dressed only in bright orange-colored socks.

 In the following days, the Reno Police Department conducted a forensic investigation of the MacKay Court residence where Denison was staying when she was abducted and found touch DNA belonging to an unidentified male on the doorknob.
 They also discovered that blood on the pillow was Denison's.
 Investigators began focusing on a kidnapping scenario.